kapilt/cloud-custodian/docs/source/aws/topics/xray.rst

 Note custodian does not require an X-Ray daemon running as it will stream traces directly sending to the X-Ray service.
 It will use the daemon if the AWS_XRAY_DAEMON_ADDRESS environment variable is set.
-Lambda policies should set tracing_config to enable use of the daemon.

 By default custodian XRay integration will use the account's xray sampling rules